Valencia: 2-3 Day Itinerary Ideas

 -

-Lonja de la Seda – A bit of a walk away from the last stop, this destination is a UNESCO world-heritage site.
+Lonja de la Seda – A bit of a walk away, this destination is a UNESCO world-heritage site.
 If you have time, the inside is worth a visit (however isn’t necessarily at the top of my list).
 This 15th century structure “is of outstanding universal value as it is a wholly exceptional example of a secular building which dramatically illustrates the power and wealth of one of the great Mediterranean mercantile cities.” – Basically, it’s a very old silk market.
 It has cool architecture, and gargoyles.

 -